dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 [Zhou et al., (2022)](https://arxiv.org/abs/2211.01910) propose automatic prompt engineer (APE) a framework for automatic instruction generation and selection.
 The instruction generation problem is framed as natural language synthesis addressed as a black-box optimization problem using LLMs to generate and search over candidate solutions.

-The first step involves a large language model (as inference model) that is given output demonstrations to generate instruction candidates for a task.
-These candidate solution will guide the search procedure.
+The first step involves a large language model (as an inference model) that is given output demonstrations to generate instruction candidates for a task.
+These candidate solutions will guide the search procedure.
 The instructions are executed using a target model, and then the most appropriate instruction is selected based on computed evaluation scores.

-APE discovers a better zero-shot CoT prompt than the human engineered "Let's think step by step" prompt from (Kojima et al., 2022).
+APE discovers a better zero-shot CoT prompt than the human engineered "Let's think step by step" prompt (Kojima et al., 2022).

 The prompt "Let's work this out it a step by step to be sure we have the right answer." elicits chain-of-though reasoning and improves performance on the MultiArith and GSM8K benchmarks:

 ![](../img/ape-zero-shot-cot.png)

-This paper touches on an important topic related to prompt engineering which is this idea of automatically optimizing prompts.
-While we don't go deep in this topic in this guide, here are few key papers if you are interested in the topic:
+This paper touches on an important topic related to prompt engineering which is the idea of automatically optimizing prompts.
+While we don't go deep into this topic in this guide, here are a few key papers if you are interested in the topic:

 - [AutoPrompt](https://arxiv.org/abs/2010.15980) - proposes an approach to automatically create prompts for a diverse set of tasks based on gradient-guided search.
 - [Prefix Tuning](https://arxiv.org/abs/2101.00190) - a lightweight alternative to fine-tuning that prepends a trainable continuous prefix for NLG tasks.
-- [Prompt Tuning](https://arxiv.org/abs/2104.08691) - proposes a mechanism for learning soft prompts through back propagation.
+- [Prompt Tuning](https://arxiv.org/abs/2104.08691) - proposes a mechanism for learning soft prompts through backpropagation.

 ---
 [Previous Section (Basic Prompting)](./prompts-basic-usage.md)